Search

 Acknowledge current limitations in data and guidelines

-When discussing issues with patients in the absence of evidence, it’s important to acknowledge the limitations.
-Focusing on patients’ individual circumstances, such as burden of comorbidities, life expectancy, and functional status, can help clinicians make tailored decisions that are most appropriate on a patient-by-patient basis.
+When discussing issues with patients without evidence, it’s important to acknowledge the limitations.
+Focusing on patients’ circumstances, such as the burden of comorbidities, life expectancy, and functional status, can help clinicians make the most appropriate decisions on a patient-by-patient basis.
 Shared decision-making models can promote satisfaction between patients and providers.

 Ask about what matters most

-Rightfully so, there has been increased attention in both the medical and lay press about the importance of advanced care planning.
-Exploring patients’ beliefs and values in a controlled setting allows clinicians and family members to make the best decisions for patients during periods of critical illness and incapacity.
-But this philosophy extends far beyond decisions about ICU care and code status.
-Understanding what matters most to patients allows caregivers to aid in decision-making both large and small.
+Rightfully so, the medical and lay press have paid increased attention to the importance of advanced care planning.
+Exploring patients’ beliefs and values in a controlled setting allows clinicians and family members to make the best patient decisions during critical illness and incapacity periods.
+However, this philosophy extends far beyond decisions about ICU care and code status.
+Understanding what matters most to patients allows caregivers to aid in large and small decision-making.

 Avoid ageism

 Finally, we should remember that disability, dementia, and delirium, while more common in older adults, are certainly not inevitable.
 These and other geriatric syndromes should be recognized and treated early with appropriate, multidisciplinary care.
-Too often, ailments are often dismissed as “growing older,” and we miss opportunities to make major improvements in our patients’ quality of life.
+Too often, ailments are dismissed as “growing older,” and we miss opportunities to improve our patients’ quality of life.

 Duke Geriatrics